jjwithanr/obsidian_bible_study/docs/New Testament/Luke/Luke22.md

 #### v.25-26
 >Jesus said to them, "The kings of the Gentiles lord it over them; and those who exercise authority over them call themselves Benefactors. <sup>26</sup>But you are not to be like that.
 Instead, the greatest among you should be like the youngest, and the one who rules like the one who serves.

+#### v.27
+>For who is greater, the one who is at the table or the one who serves?
+Is it not the one who is at the table?
+But I am among you as one who serves.

 #### v.32
 >But I have prayed for you, Simon, that your faith may not fail.
 And when you have turned back, strengthen your brothers."